-English Language Arts are an integrally important part of our middle level program that all students study.
+English Language Arts are an integrally important part of our middle-level program that all students study.
 Students are challenged to grow, from their individual starting points, in their speaking, listening, reading and writing skills all in preparation for a successful high school learning experience.
 The program uses a good mixture of both nonfiction and fiction texts as well as a heavy focus on writing and grammar.

 In 7th grade, students begin Pre-Algebra by reviewing negative numbers and variables.
-The focus of the course then shifts to solving equations, beginning with simple one-step equations and building to more complex, multi-step equations.
-Additional topics include fractions, rates, ratios, proportions, percentages, probability, data displays and geometry, with an emphasis on the inclusion of variables.
+The focus of the course then shifts to solving equations, starting with simple one-step equations and building to more complex, multi-step equations.
+Additional topics include fractions, rates, ratios, proportions, percentages, probability, data displays, and geometry, with an emphasis on the inclusion of variables.
 To prepare students for Algebra, we cover linear equations and basic graphing techniques.

 In 8th grade, Algebra I builds on the work accomplished in Pre-Algebra.
 Students explore increasingly complex linear functions and equation and inequality manipulation including solving systems of equations and inequalities.
 Students also explore exponential and quadratic equations, FOILing and factoring, and properties of exponents.
 Geometry

 Geometry introduces and explores logical and spatial reasoning through the use of both inductive and deductive reasoning.
-Two-column proofs are introduced and applied to proving lines parallel and triangles congruent.
+Two-column proofs are introduced and applied to prove lines parallel and triangles congruent.
 Algebra is a necessary prerequisite for this course, as students often use geometric principles to set-up and solve algebraic equations, as well as graph lines.
-Additional topics covered in this course include: the Pythagorean Theorem, similar triangles, relationships in triangles, properties of quadrilaterals, area of polygons and circles, trigonometric ratios, and surface area and volume of geometric solids.
+Additional topics covered in this course include the Pythagorean Theorem, similar triangles, relationships in triangles, properties of quadrilaterals, the area of polygons and circles, trigonometric ratios, and surface area and volume of geometric solids.
 Connections are made between the concepts and their applications in the real world.

 Middle school choir is a class where 6-8th grade students come together to share the joy of singing.
-In class we learn vocal technique, music theory, and sight-singing as we explore a variety of songs and choral literature.
-As a choir the students develop musical abilities as an individual and as part of a group.
-Middle school choir performs two times each year at Christmas and Spring concerts.
+In class, we learn vocal technique, music theory, and sight-singing as we explore a variety of songs and choral literature.
+As a choir, the students develop musical abilities as an individual and as part of a group.
+Middle school choir performs two times each year - at Christmas and Spring concerts.

-The middle school physical education program gives our students a physical outlet during the school day and teaches them foundational skills for participation in competitive and recreational athletics at YHIS Students also use our fitness room in order to learn more about strength training and cardiovascular health.
+The middle school physical education program gives our students a physical outlet during the school day and teaches them foundational skills for participation in competitive and recreational athletics at YHIS Students also use our fitness room to learn more about strength training and cardiovascular health.
 Classes are held in the school gymnasium, outdoor turf field and the fitness room at YHIS.
 The goal of the middle school PE program is to create an inclusive atmosphere where students can participate in new sports and build the confidence to take part in YHIS sports at a competitive level.

 The best learning is active and engaged.
-It can be found in ordinary places and co-curricular activities are great learning opportunities for students.
+It can be found in ordinary places, and co-curricular activities are great learning opportunities for students.
 These activities energize students and help them to see the holistic connections between mind, body, and spirit.
 Activities outside the classroom are not merely add-ons to the core curriculum.
 They are a continuous enrichment, a way to sustain and deepen learning.

 At YHIS, we believe that co-curricular activities are an important part of education that extends beyond the classroom.
 Co-curricular activities provide motivation for learning, character building, physical growth and creativity while developing confidence and educating the whole child.
 Students are encouraged to participate and explore all opportunities that interest them.
 Students who are involved in Co-curricular opportunities become more invested in the school experience, therefore increasing the opportunity for higher academic performance and social well-being.

-YHIS has a fantastic athletics program that grows our students in the knowledge of the sport, and then teaches them how to compete at their highest levels.
+YHIS has a fantastic athletics program that grows our students in the knowledge of the sport and then teaches them how to compete at their highest levels.

 In middle school, the students are given equal playing time in games and tournaments.
 The emphasis is on students learning the rules, skills, and strategies of the sports they are playing.
-We currently feature soccer, volleyball and basketball for the middle school.
+We currently feature soccer, volleyball, and basketball for the middle school.